On Locality-Sensitive Orderings and their Applications: s

 This implies that $\pt$ and $\ptq$ can be compared using $O(d\logeps)$ operations by \obsref{msb:compare}. \end{proof}

-\paragraph*{Remark.} In the word RAM model for integer input, the extra $\log(1/\eps)$ factor in the above time bound can be eliminated: $\msb$ can be explicitly computed in $O(1)$ time by a complicated algorithm of Fredman and Willard~\cite{fw-sitbf-93}; this allows us to directly jump to the right block of each coordinate and extract the relevant bits.
+\paragraph*{Remark} In the word RAM model for integer input, the extra $\log(1/\eps)$ factor in the above time bound can be eliminated: $\msb$ can be explicitly computed in $O(1)$ time by a complicated algorithm of Fredman and Willard~\cite{fw-sitbf-93}; this allows us to directly jump to the right block of each coordinate and extract the relevant bits.
+(Furthermore, assembly operations performing such computations are nowadays available on most CPU{}s.)